soroush-04/Algorithms-Data-Structures/README.md

 ### Sliding Window
 - Consider using this technique when searching for specific subarrays or contiguous sequences.

+### Stack
+- You need to perform on current and previous index?
+Consider using stack for optimized performance.

 ### Sorting
 - Merge Sort has guaranteed O(n log n) time complexity, which can be preferable when the worst case is a concern.